Gattocrucco/sipmfilter/README.md

   * `toy1gvs125m-plot.py`: do the plots for the script above.

-  * `savenoise.py`: save noise data from unversioned files, to be read back by `toy.DataCycleNoise`.

-  * `savetemplate.py`: save template data from unversioned files, to be read back by `toy.Template`.

   * `fingersnr.py`: compute the SNR for moving average, exponential moving average and matched filter varying their parameters.
 You have to run this script in ipython and then call functions interactively.